IceHermit/CSOT-Low-Latency/week-1/project/README.md

 ## Optimizations
 - The first optimization to be made was to replace the for-loops that calculate the sum every tick with rolling-sums which store the sum of the previous window.
 These sums are updated by adding the new value and subtracting the oldest value.
 This gives a major boost as it an O(1) operation per tick.
 - Then, the unordered_map was replaced with a simple linear search for symbol-matching.
-This works better as accessing an item from a vector/array is much faster than from a map in C++
+This works better as accessing an item from a vector/array is much faster than from a map in C++ if you know the index.
+(More about this later)
 - The calculation of standard deviation was removed entirely, as the sqrt function takes up a lot of cpu cycles.
 Consequently every value that the standard deviation was being compared to was now squared and then compared with the variance instead.
 A similar trick was used to avoid division.
 At many places, division by x replaced with multiplication by (1/x) as multiplication is inherently faster in low-level operations

 ## Structure of Input Data